 ORAU has a long-standing heritage of respect for our environment.
-ORAU people should work to minimize waste, prevent pollution, and conserve energy.
+ORAU employees work to minimize waste, prevent pollution, and conserve energy.
 Every ORAU facility/plant/office must have and comply with all permits and authorizations and abide by ORAU global environmental standards and requirements.
-All plant materials and wastes must be handled in strict compliance with all governmental and ORAU requirements including storage, labeling, handling, disposal, reporting, training, and record-keeping.
+All plant materials and wastes must be handled in strict compliance with all governmental and ORAU requirements including storage, labeling, handling, disposal, reuse, reporting, training, and record-keeping.

-7. Our Responsibilities Concerning the "ORAU" Name
+7. Responsibilities Concerning the "ORAU" Name

 Our business partners, customers, and other stakeholders trust us due to our professional competence and integrity.
 We strive to keep our reputation at the highest level.
-We offer our services within the framework of company policies, professional standards, our commitments, and ethical codes; and we ensure to fulfill our liabilities.
-We offer services in areas where we believe we are or will be professionally competent; and we seek to work with customers, business partners, and employees demonstrate integrity and legitimacy.
-We do not collaborate with those impairing social ethics and damaging the environment or public health.
+We offer our services within the framework of company policies, professional standards, our commitments and ethical codes; and we ensure to fulfill our liabilities.
+We aim to provide services in the areas where we believe we are and will be professionally competent, and we strive to work with customers, partners, and employees who adhere to the criteria of honesty and legitimacy.
+We do not collaborate with those impairing social ethics, and damaging the environment or public well-being.

 We do not express our personal opinions, and only communicate our company's view in public, and in areas where we are perceived as representing our company.

 When faced with complicated situations that may jeopardize ORAU, we consult first with the relevant personnel, following the appropriate technical and administrative consulting procedures.